cheracc/localnewsbot/README.md

 ## 🤖 Deployment

-use crontab or some other service to run bot.py at the desired interval
+use cron or some other service to run bot.py at the desired interval

 ## 📄 License